vmeno0020/vmeno0020/README.md

 - 👋 Hi, I’m Vishal, a junior studying Computer Science at UC Riverside
 - 👀 I’m interested in Data Science & Data Engineering.
-- 🌱 I’m currently learning Python, SQL, and JavaScript!
+- 🌱 I’m currently learning Python, SQL, and R!
 - 📫 How to reach me: You can email me @ vmeno003@ucr.edu or connect with me on LinkedIn! (https://www.linkedin.com/in/vishal-m-b27a2a133)

 <!---